ultralove/chapter-debugger/README.md

 ---

-**Norad** - Analyzing ID3v2 metadata with precision and performance.
+**ChapDBG** - Analyzing ID3v2 metadata with precision and performance.